 Human Resources: The health and well-being of Town of Georgina employees, residents and job applicants is our top priority.
 In response to COVID-19, the Town of Georgina will not be conducting any in-person interviews at this time.
 We will be suspending all new postings until further notice.

-Effective June 8, all parks, excluding waterfront parks and beaches, will reopen for public use while adhering to physical distancing guidelines and provincial restrictions on gatherings.
-Also reopening are tennis/pickleball courts, basketball courts and sports fields for non-organized play.
+Effective June 8, all parks were reopened for public use while adhering to physical distancing guidelines and provincial restrictions on gatherings.
+Also reopened were tennis/pickleball courts, basketball courts and sports fields for non-organized play.

 Sports fields and basketball and tennis/pickleball courts are for individual use or for use by people in the same household.
-Maintaining physical distancing continues to be a requirement as well as not having gatherings of more than five people outside the same household.
+Maintaining physical distancing continues to be a requirement as well as not having gatherings of more than 10 people outside the same household.
 New signage is being rolled out to serve as a reminder on how these public spaces are to be used safely and responsibly.
-Playground equipment, volleyball courts, skateboard parks and splash pads will remain closed, however staff are preparing procedures for when the province advises these spaces are safe to open.
-All washroom facilities remain closed.
-Read more.

 • Practise physical distancing of at least two metres